4 week introduction to ashtanga yoga course for beginners

 - A warm, connected community – the ashtanga yoga community locally and globally is a wonderful group of dedicated practitioners who all love the practice and welcome newbies with a big smile.

-- BONUS – you can attend any of our regular beginner, half primary or reset classes (see our timetable) for free during the 4 weeks of the course plus for the following two weeks after so 6 weeks of yoga classes!
+- BONUS – you can attend any of our regular beginner, half primary or restore classes (see our timetable) for free during the 4 weeks of the course plus for the following two weeks after so 6 weeks of yoga classes!

 How do I sign up?